Reference Architecture: Citrix DaaS - AWS

 - Greenfield/Cloud Only deployment, using Citrix Cloud services with “resource locations” on Amazon EC2 (Amazon Elastic Compute Cloud) service.
 This scenario is commonly used when customers prefer to go to a subscription model and outsource control plane infrastructure and management responsibility to Citrix, or they’re looking to experience/evaluate the capabilities provided by Citrix Cloud services.

-- Hybrid deployment/workload migration to AWS, using Citrix Cloud services for session brokering and administration, Workspace UI or StoreFront for content aggregation/session presentation/session launching, and may also use customer managed Citrix ADC/Gateways for HDX session proxying, complex authentication scenarios, or both.
+- Hybrid deployment/workload migration to AWS, using Citrix Cloud services for session brokering and administration, Workspace UI or StoreFront for content aggregation/session presentation/session launching, and can also use customer managed Citrix ADC/Gateways for HDX session proxying, complex authentication scenarios, or both.

 - Lift and shift.
 With this scenario, customers essentially move or redeploy their self-managed Citrix infrastructure into AWS, treating the deployment on AWS just like their existing customer managed deployment.
 With this scenario, customers use Citrix ADC/Gateway and Citrix StoreFront to aggregate resources from on-premises and AWS hosted sites.
-This facilitates the migration of workloads to AWS, though customers may keep their on-premises workloads around and simply add another site in AWS.
+This facilitates the migration of workloads to AWS, though customers can keep their on-premises workloads around and simply add another site in AWS.
 The new site can be used for new workloads or to support disaster recovery (DR) and failover use cases.
 This model is characterized by the use of customer managed components for session brokering and administration, UI services, authentication, and HDX session proxy.

 This section defines these scenarios in more detail, including architectural overviews of how each scenario is commonly designed.
-You’ll find that the leading practice is to use Citrix Cloud services, and as such this document will focus on the Citrix Cloud brokered deployment models (“Greenfield” and “Hybrid”).
+You find that the leading practice is to use Citrix Cloud services, and as such this document will focus on the Citrix Cloud brokered deployment models (“Greenfield” and “Hybrid”).

-The most common example of the green field deployment model is trial or proof of concept deployments of Citrix virtualization technology on AWS cloud.
+The most common example of the green field deployment model is trial or proof of concept deployments of Citrix virtualization technology on the AWS cloud.
 Since you’re essentially starting from scratch, the power of ‘infrastructure as code’ can be experienced since you’re not trying to integrate with a bunch of existing ‘stuff’.
 It is also a fantastic opportunity to ‘play with’ various cloud services and evaluate their suitability to your or your customers’ needs.

 Diagram 4: Greenfield/Cloud Only deployment conceptual architecture with optional AWS services and Citrix Cloud Services.

-It is worth noting that this deployment model (actually, all three deployment models!) use AWS Availability Zones to provide a highly available design.
+It is worth noting that this deployment model (actually, all three deployment models) use AWS Availability Zones to provide a highly available design.
 See Availability Zones later in this document for more context.

 As mentioned previously, this is a great place to start when learning about AWS and Citrix Cloud services.
 Many of the design patterns depicted in the preceding diagram are used for hybrid and even lift and shift deployment types, so learning these design patterns suits a Citrix on AWS architect well, regardless of the deployment model.